codedx/codedx-kubernetes/setup/core/docs/config/codedx-props.md

 The steps in this section show you how to configure public property values by specifying the proxy.host and proxy.port values.

-1) Create a file named `codedx-custom-props.yaml` and add the proxy.host and proxy.port property values as a new section named codedx-public-props:
+1) Create a file named `codedx-custom-props.yaml` and add the proxy.host, proxy.port, and proxy.nonProxyHosts property values as a new section named codedx-public-props (use spaces for the indents, tab characters will cause a failure at install-time):

 ```
 codedxProps: